 Dwarf Buford Holly: This is another red-berry shrub that is low maintenance but beautiful with its rich green foliage and bright red fruit.
 While white flowers bloom in the spring, the berries blossom in fall and last through late winter — making this bush a perfect food source for birds.
 Like Viburnums, most types of Holly are great for attracting wildlife to your yard.

 Bridal Wreath Spirea: As beautiful and breathtaking as a bride, think cascades of gorgeous flowers when you consider the Bridal Wreath.
 With arching branches that perfectly showcase the autumn-colored flowers, butterflies and bees will love to visit the Bridal Wreath in your landscape.

 Rose Creek Abelia: Perhaps one of the best choices for attracting diverse wildlife to your yard, this dwarf shrub offers lustrous leaves and showy white flowers that are disease resistant and long blooming.
 Hummingbirds and butterflies are frequent visitors to the Rose Creek Abelia thanks to its sweet nectar.

-If you’re looking for more landscaping information and want to talk with us more about how to attract wildlife to your yard, we’d love to talk with you!
-Please contact us here.
+If you’re looking for more landscaping information and want to talk with us more about how to attract wildlife to your yard with native shrubs, we’d love to chat with you!
+Please contact us through our comments below.